oyin-bo/three-g/docs/7-http-test-harness.md

 Purpose: drive particle-system diagnostics and verification scripts through the `serve.js` REPL channel.
 The REPL replaces the legacy mini HTTP harness, letting you queue JavaScript directly into any open demo page and receive results over the same HTTP request (ideal for `curl`, scripts, or ad-hoc debugging).

+> NOTE: Assume http://localhost:8302/ is already running.
+No need to start or stop it, or interfere with its running.

 ## Prerequisites

 - Node.js 18+